Pat Hammett, PhD

-Dr. Hammett is Executive Director (interim) for Nexus at Michigan Engineering.
-Previously, he served as the Director of Faculty Innovation at Nexus since its establishment in 2019.
-He also played a key role in the College’s transition to remote learning in Winter 2020.
+Dr. Hammett served as the Director of Faculty Innovation at Nexus until June 2022.
+He played a key role in the College’s transition to remote learning in Winter 2020.

-In addition to his role as Executive Director (interim), Dr. Hammett is the Lead Faculty for the University of Michigan College of Engineering’s Six Sigma Programs and teaches related Quality and Statistical Analysis Method courses as a Lecturer for the Integrative Systems + Design and Industrial and Operations Engineering departments.
+Dr. Hammett is also the Lead Faculty for the University of Michigan College of Engineering’s Six Sigma Programs and teaches related Quality and Statistical Analysis Method courses as a Lecturer for the Integrative Systems + Design and Industrial and Operations Engineering departments.
 Dr. Hammett is the lead instructor for numerous live and online Six Sigma training courses, including Lean Six Sigma Green Belt, Black Belt, Master Black Belt, and Design for Six Sigma.
 He also teaches several courses in the Industrial and Operations Engineering and Manufacturing Engineering degree programs.
 Collectively, Dr. Hammett has taught over 18,000 students and mentored hundreds of continuous improvement and student research projects.

 Dr. Hammett’s primary research focus involves data analysis methods to support the validation phase of new product development.
 Among his areas of interest are dimensional engineering, usability engineering, tolerance adjustment methods, functional build manufacturing validation strategies, and 3D non-contact measurement technology.
 Among his past research sponsors are General Motors, Ford, Chrysler, Visteon, and Harley Davidson.